vmware/photon/content/en/docs/administration-guide/cloud-init-on-photon-os/customizing-a-photon-os-machine-on-ec2.md

 weight: 5
 ---

 You can upload an `ami` image of Photon OS to Amazon Elastic Compute Cloud (EC2) and customize the Photon OS machine by using `cloud-init` with an EC2 data source.
-The Amazon machine image version of Photon OS is available as a free download on Bintray at the location `https://bintray.com/vmware/photon/`.
+The Amazon machine image version of Photon OS is available as a free download at the location [packages.vmware.com/photon](https://packages.vmware.com/photon).

 The `cloud-init` service is commonly used on EC2 to configure the cloud instance of a Linux image.
 On EC2, `cloud-init` sets the `.ssh/authorized_keys` file to let you log in with a private key from another computer, that is, a computer besides the workstation that you are already using to connect with the Amazon cloud.